 Supply Chain Vendor Negotiations: Build On Trust, Not Price

 When negotiating with a supply chain vendor, it's incredible how shaving one or two percent off the price of each unit can have a major impact on the bottom line.
-Whether you're one-time pallet shipping 500 lightbulbs, or you're putting together a five year contract for the supply of hundreds of thousands of products and parts, it's important to know how to negotiate a win-win situation for you and your supply chain vendors.
+Whether you're one-time Pallet Shipping 500 lightbulbs, or you're putting together a five year contract for the supply of hundreds of thousands of products and parts, it's important to know how to negotiate a win-win situation for you and your supply chain vendors.

 In recent years, the supply chain has gotten more competitive, while negotiation styles have been changing.
 Instead of making long lists and finding the lowest prices from vendors' catalogs, consider turning to a single-sourcing agreement.